jeffThompson/CreativeProgramming1/Assignments/Week02_AlgorithmicQuilts.md

 ### RESOURCES

 * The [graph paper](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Resources/QuiltGraphPaper.pdf) we used in class – print more if you need it for planning your project
-* Barbara Brackman's [*Encyclopedia of Pieced Quilt Patterns*](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Readings/Week02/EncyclopediaOfPiecedQuiltPatterns_BarbaraBrackman.pdf) includes over 1000 different quilt patterns
+* Barbara Brackman's [*Encyclopedia of Pieced Quilt Patterns*](https://github.com/jeffThompson/CreativeProgramming1/blob/master/Readings/Week02_IterationAndLoops/EncyclopediaOfPiecedQuiltPatterns_BarbaraBrackman.pdf) includes over 1000 different quilt patterns
 * The University of Nebraska–Lincoln's amazing [International Quilt Study Center](http://www.quiltstudy.org) and Museum includes an excellent [online collection](http://www.quiltstudy.org/collections/search.html) you can browse (searching by country is especially helpful)
 * A wonderful video documenting the Met Museum's [re-created Moroccan courtyard](https://www.youtube.com/watch?v=Og6cTlwBTrk) (which you can go see IRL, too!)
 * Read more about [Girih tiles](https://en.wikipedia.org/wiki/Girih_tiles), used in Islamic architecture
 * And if you want to get mathier, read about [aperiodic tiling](https://en.wikipedia.org/wiki/Aperiodic_tiling), [Penrose tiles](https://en.wikipedia.org/wiki/Penrose_tiling), and [aperiodic sets of tiles](https://en.wikipedia.org/wiki/List_of_aperiodic_sets_of_tiles)
+* Want to read about the birth of the function, created by Grace Hopper in 1952?
+See the `Optional Readings` section for this week.

 ### IMAGES SHOWN